chipsalliance/Caliptra/doc/Caliptra.md

 The service surface of a Caliptra RTM has multiple vectors.
 All use cases are control plane services, useful to power on a system or start a task.
 Supporting line rate high performance IO cryptography or any other data path capability is not required.

-* **Logic IOs:** Required to indicate status of the IP, availability of a message through APB, and to enable and disable certain debug capabilities (like JTAG enable or disable).
+* **Logic IOs:** Required to indicate status of the IP, availability of a message through APB, and to enable or disable certain debug capabilities (like JTAG enable or disable).
 * **Command mailbox**: Caliptra shall offer services to other parts of the SoC:
   * **Loading firmware**: Caliptra firmware is loaded via the mailbox at cold boot.
 In addition, Caliptra firmware can be loaded at runtime to support hitless or impactless updates.
   * **DICE-as-a-Service**: A Caliptra RTM shall expose a "DICE-as-a-Service" API, allowing Caliptra to derive and wield a DICE identity on behalf of other elements within the SoC.